jmurphy6895/AstroCoords.jl/docs/src/coordinates/delaunay.md

 ## Components

-The Delaunay variables are called action-angle coodinates as the Hamiltonian only depends on the action variables.
+The Delaunay variables are called action-angle coordinates as the Hamiltonian only depends on the action variables.

 * **Action Coordinates**
     * Canonical Keplerian Energy (L): Instaneous energy of the Keplerian orbit.